404Setup/BreedHorse/README.md

 1. Decompilation is only permitted for learning purposes.
 Any other form of decompilation is strictly prohibited.

-2. Direct distribution of mod builds is not allowed without explicit authorization.
-All downloads must link back to the original project page.
+2. Any reproduction and redistribution is not permitted.

-3. Distribution in modpacks is prohibited, with the exception of modpacks using CurseForge or Modrinth format that do not contain the mod build itself and properly link to the project URL.
+3. Use in any modpack is prohibited.

 4. Any direct or indirect commercial use of this mod is strictly prohibited.